 For over 300 years, history happened here

-In the 20th century, the coal and steel industries dimmed and the mills closed.
+Then, in the 20th century, the coal and steel industries dimmed and the mills closed.
 Populations shifted as residents moved out of the cities and farms in search of suburban dream houses.

 Today, the Corridor is a lively, vibrant place to live.
 Towns and cities are revitalized, and their historic districts have been preserved.
 Technology, culture, and innovation have replaced the industrial past, while agrarian roots are still visible in the surrounding countryside.

 Volunteers and organizations like the D&L are now committed to revitalizing the region’s towns, restoring its beautiful landscape, celebrating and preserving its heritage and planning its future for generations to come.
 D&L History is still in the making.